vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and RM (verse 1361, ABORI vol. 36 p, 33 ) state that one should always bathe early morning when the Sun is in Tulā ( Balance ), Makara ( Capricorn) and Mesa (Ram).
 This is quoted by KR 149 from RM and by VKK 240 (from Bhav.); V. Dh.
 64. 8 directs that one who undertakes prātaḥ snāna must bathe when he sees eastern quarter suffused with

 the rays of Arupa.
-Prūjāpatyavrata-one who at the end of Krochra penance donates
+Prūjāpatyavrata-one who at the end of Kr̥cchra penance donates

 a cow and feeds brāhmaṇas acc, to ability goes to the place of Saṅkara; Mat.
 101. 66 q. by KKV 448, HV II.
 883 ( from